jzhoubu/jzhoubu.github.io/index.md

 layout: default
 ---
 # About Me
 📖 I am a third-year Ph.D. student at the Hong Kong University of Science and Technology (HKUST), advised by Prof. Lei Chen.
-I have previously interned at Microsoft Research Asia (in 2020) and Huawei 2012 Lab (in 2021).
+I have previously interned at Microsoft Research Asia (in 2020) and Huawei Noah's Ark Lab (in 2022).
 Prior to HKUST, I received B.S. in mathematics from Sun Yat-sen University.

-💡 My research interests lie in the area of natural language processing and self-supervised learning.
-Additionally, I am fascinated by the concepts of collective consciousness and human-in-the-loop, which have inspired my research.
+💡 My research interests are in the area of natural language processing and self-supervised learning.
+Specifically, I focus on extracting effective supervision signals from naturally occurring data sources, and applying them to tasks with real-world potential.
+I strive to create ~~SOTA~~ simple and effective solutions and aim to produce ~~publishable~~ memorable research

-❤️ Besides research, I also like swimming 🏊‍♂️, board games 👾, and cocktails 🍹.

 📭 If you have any questions to discuss or interests in collaboration, please feel free to reach out!